FacundoAdorno/ds_statistics_creator/README.md

 ### Use 'virtualenv'

-[virtualenv](https://pypi.org/project/virtualenv/) allows you to install dependencies from a Python project without affecting the rest of the project on your system.
+[virtualenv](https://pypi.org/project/virtualenv/) allows you to install dependencies from a Python project without affecting the rest of the Python projects on your system.
 Its create an isolated environment that lets you install packages without any special permission.
-To install it in your system, you can do it using [pip](https://pip.pypa.io/en/stable/) tool:
+To install *virtualven* in your system, you can use [pip](https://pip.pypa.io/en/stable/) tool:
 ```bash
 sudo pip install virtualenv
 ## Initialize virtual environment